Government advice for employment FAQs

 The normal rules in relation to redundancy apply.
 Larger employers should be mindful of collective consultation rules.
 If an employer is making 20 or more employees redundant within any 90-day period at a single establishment, a consultation should take place between the employer and the employee trade union or elected representative.
 This should take place at least 30 days before the redundancies are due to begin or 90 days if more than 100 employees are affected.
 The HMRC employee guidance says that “your employer can still make you redundant while you’re on furlough or afterwards”.
 Neither the guidance for employers nor for employees explicitly says that collective or individual redundancy consultation can be carried out during furlough or whether that would count as work – although, on the basis that it is not making money for the employer or providing services, it would seem that it would be possible to start the process while on furlough.

 Employers can take comfort from the announcement of the Chancellor on 12 May 2020 that the Scheme will be extended for a further four months until the end of October.
 On 24 September the Chancellor announced that the Scheme will be replaced with a new scheme called the Job Support Scheme starting in November.
+On 5 November 2020 it was announced that the Scheme would continue until the end of March 2021 and the Job Support Scheme and Job Retention Bonus are now on hold.
+On 17 December 2020 it was announced that the Scheme would be extended again until 30 April 2021.
 For more details on this scheme please see our Job Retention Scheme and Job Support Scheme FAQ.

 Since 1 July 2020, employers are now able to bring back to work employees that have previously been furloughed for any amount of time and any shift pattern, while still being able to claim under the Scheme for their normal hours not worked.